slevithan/regex/README.md

 ## 🪶 Compatibility

 - `Regex.make` relies on `unicodeSets` (flag <kbd>v</kbd>), which has had near-universal browser support since mid-2023 and is available in Node.js 20+.
-- Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex currently relies on [regex modifiers](https://github.com/tc39/proposal-regexp-modifiers), a bleeding-edge feature available in Chrome and Edge 125+.
+- Using an interpolated `RegExp` instance with a different value for flag <kbd>i</kbd> than its outer regex relies on [regex modifiers](https://github.com/tc39/proposal-regexp-modifiers), a bleeding-edge feature available in Chrome and Edge 125+.
 A descriptive error is thrown in environments without support, which you can avoid by aligning the use of flag <kbd>i</kbd> on inner and outer regexes.
 Local-only application of other flags does not rely on this feature.
 - If you want `Regex.make` to use a `RegExp` subclass or other constructor, you can do so by modifying `this`: `` Regex.make.bind(RegExpSubclass)`…` ``.

 ## 🏷️ About